 • Please identify and justify the best way for accurately projecting a customer's future energy usage (for new sites).

-For micro-generators on a 200-amp service or less, we recommend not assessing future energy use and instead enabling unlimited self supply and export.
+As noted above, I recommend not assessing future energy use and instead enabling unrestricted self supply and export for micro-generators on 200 amp service of less.